kenbrant1/Timewave_Synthesizer/README.md

 - There is the 8-stringed synthesizer and the 3-stringed synthesizer to choose from ("timewavesynthi8.scd" or "timewavesynthi3.scd"), and program songs using the "timewavesynth8 script.scd" file.

-- Simply evaluate the file in Supercollider IDE to run the synthesizer.
+- Evaluate the file in Supercollider IDE, to run the synthesizer.
 Instructions can be found at the top of the file.

 - To download and install the Supercollider IDE - http://supercollider.github.io/download.html